-The Physician Registry is open and the Commission encourages physicians to register.
+The Provider Registry is open and the MCA encourages qualified providers to register.

-In order to be able to issue written certifications for medical cannabis to patients for treatment of a qualifying medical condition, you must register as a “Certifying Physician” with the Maryland Medical Cannabis Commission.
+In order to be able to issue written certifications for medical cannabis to patients for treatment of a qualifying medical condition, you must register as a “Certifying Provider” with the Maryland Cannabis Administration.

 The requirements for issuing a written certification for medical cannabis are:

 - A “bona fide provider-patient relationship” with the patient

 - Other medical treatments must have proven ineffective for the patient’s condition, and

 - The symptoms must reasonably be expected to be relieved by the use of medical cannabis.

 Maryland law defines a “bona fide relationship” as a treatment or counseling relationship between a Provider and patient in which the provider reviews the patient’s relevant medical records, completes an in-person assessment of the patient’s medical history and current medical condition, creates and maintains medically standardized records, expects to monitor patient program and takes any medically indicated action to follow up.

 Once issued, a Provider may amend or revoke a patient’s written certification on any medical grounds or if the patient no longer meets the Provider’s inclusion criteria or the patient now meets the Provider’s exclusion criteria.
 Examples of exclusion criteria include suspicion on the part of the provider that the patient is abusing cannabis or diverting cannabis to others.